-There's a wife-carrying competition in Alberta and the prizes are beer and cash
+There's a wife-carrying competition in Alberta and beer is a prize

 Alberta is known for some outrageous things, and one spot in the province holds an annual wife-carrying competition, with the winners receiving beer and cash as prizes.